-He writes in the areas of patent law, federal courts, and empirical legal studies.
-Professor Rantanen has authored numerous articles and book chapters that address the law from both practical and theoretical perspectives, and his scholarship has appeared in the USC Law Review, Florida Law Review, Washington & Lee Law Review, American University Law Review, Michigan State Law Review, and Stanford Technology Law Journal, among others.
+He writes in the areas of patent law, federal courts, civil procedure, and empirical legal studies.
+Professor Rantanen has authored numerous articles and book chapters that address the law from practical, empirical, and theoretical perspectives, and his scholarship has appeared in the USC Law Review, Florida Law Review, Washington & Lee Law Review, American University Law Review, Michigan State Law Review, and Stanford Technology Law Journal, among others.
 He is also a co-author of the widely-read PatentlyO law blog.

 In addition to his teaching and scholarship work, Professor Rantanen is the faculty advisor for the Iowa Intellectual Property Law Society student group and the College of Law’s combined degree students, and directs the Master of Legal Studies program and the Innovation, Business & Law Center.
 He also serves on the law school's internal procedures committee, and the university's research council and faculty policies & compensation committee.
 Professor Rantanen is a member of the American Law Institute.

-Professor Rantanen’s recent publications include The Future of Empirical Legal Studies: Observations on Holte & Sichelman’s Cycles of Obviousness in the Iowa Law Review Online and Can Public Universities Patent Their Research: The Tension Between Open Records Laws and Patentability, co-authored with Madison Murhammer Colon, in the Drake Law Review.
-Currently forthcoming works include Studying Nonobviousness, co-authored with Lindsay Kriz and Abigail Matthews, in the Hastings Law Journal.
-He is also the creator of the Compendium of Federal Circuit Decisions, the largest and most comprehensive publicly available dataset on decisions by the United States Court of Appeals for the Federal Circuit, and Introduction to Intellectual Property: Cases and Questions, an open-access textbook.
+Professor Rantanen’s recent publications include Studying Nonobviousness, co-authored with Lindsay Kriz and Abigail Matthews, in the Hastings Law Journal and Extraordinary Writ or Ordinary Remedy?
+Mandamus at the Federal Circuit in the Washington University Law Review.
+He is also the creator of the Compendium of Federal Circuit Decisions, the largest and most comprehensive publicly available dataset on decisions by the United States Court of Appeals for the Federal Circuit, Introduction to Intellectual Property: Cases and Questions, an open-access textbook, and Rules & Laws for Civil Actions, an open-access set of rules and statutes for Civil Procedure, Federal Courts, Evidence, and Constitutional Law courses, with Stella Burch Elias, Derek Muller, Caroline Sheerin and Maya Steinitz.

 Practice and Teaching: